Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Why the disconnect?
 In general, heart disease has been perceived as an older person's disease that need not concern women until menopause.
 For years, women also thought hormone therapy (HT) would protect them from heart trouble.
 But heart attacks can and do occur at any age.
 Plus, we now know that HT may actually raise the risk for heart disease.

 A common form of heart disease is coronary artery disease, which affects the blood vessels of your heart.
-Heart disease also includes atherosclerosis, or the thickening and hardening of your arteries, as well as stroke and heart failure.
+Heart disease also includes atherosclerosis, or the thickening and hardening of your arteries, as well as stroke, peripheral vascular disease, and heart failure.
 The groundwork for heart disease can start in your 20s.

 Risk factors for heart disease can be divided into those that suggest a major risk and those that lead to an increased risk.
 Major risk factors are: